Rashedin-063/React-Bookworm-Project/README.md

 -  Context API
 -  Sort By in descending order
 -  Custom Shape Bar Chart using Recharts
--  Fully Responsive for extra large, large, medium, small devices.
+-  Fully Responsive for all devices.